A Contrastive Learning Scheme with Transformer Innate Patches: Abstract

 \section{Abstract}

-This paper presents Contrastive Transformer, a contrastive learning scheme using the Transformer innate patches.
-Contrastive Transformer enables existing contrastive learning techniques, often used for image classification, to benefit dense downstream prediction tasks such as semantic segmentation.
+This paper presents Contrastive Transformer (CT), a contrastive learning scheme using the innate transformer patches.
+CT enables existing contrastive learning techniques, often used for image classification, to benefit dense downstream prediction tasks such as semantic segmentation.
 The scheme performs supervised patch-level contrastive learning, selecting the patches based on the ground truth mask, subsequently used for hard-negative and hard-positive sampling.
-The scheme applies to all vision-transformer architectures, is easy to implement, and introduces minimal additional memory footprint.
+The scheme applies to all patch-based vision-transformer architectures, is easy to implement, and introduces minimal additional memory footprint.
 Additionally, the scheme removes the need for huge batch sizes, as each patch is treated as an image.

-We apply and test Contrastive Transformer for the case of aerial image segmentation, known for low-resolution data, large class imbalance, and similar semantic classes.
-We perform extensive experiments to show the efficacy of the Contrastive Transformer scheme on the ISPRS Potsdam aerial image segmentation dataset.
-Additionally, we show the generalizability of our scheme by applying it to multiple inherently different Transformer architectures.
-Ultimately, the results show a consistent increase in mean IoU across all classes.
+We apply and test CT for the case of aerial image segmentation, known for low-resolution data, large class imbalance, and similar semantic classes.
+We perform extensive experiments to show the efficacy of the CT scheme on the ISPRS Potsdam aerial image segmentation dataset.
+Additionally, we show the generalizability of our scheme by applying it to multiple inherently different transformer architectures.
+Ultimately, the results show a consistent increase in mean Intersection-over-Union (IoU) across all classes.

 \keywords{Remote sensing \and Contrastive Learning \and Deep Learning}